Source: Raiders add Williams to pair with Brown

 He will become the Raiders' No. 2 receiver behind Antonio Brown, who was acquired in a trade with the Pittsburgh Steelers on Saturday.

-The additions will be welcomed by quarterback Derek Carr, who threw just nine touchdowns to wide receivers last season, ranked 26th in the NFL, according to ESPN Stats & Information.
+The additions will be welcomed by quarterback Derek Carr, who threw just nine touchdowns to wide receivers last season, which was 26th in the NFL, according to ESPN Stats & Information.

 Signed by the Chargers as an undrafted rookie out of Division II Western Oregon in 2015, Williams exceeded expectations during his four years with the team.